-Protection from the sun is particularly important for children.
+Using sunscreen and sunglasses for sun protection is particularly important for children.
 In fact, studies show that excessive exposure to the sun during childhood increases the risk of skin cancer in adulthood.
 A young child’s eyes are also susceptible to irritation from the sun’s harsh glare.

 To guard against problems now and later in life, it’s up to parents to take the necessary steps to protect their children’s skin and eyes from the damaging effects of the sun.

 - Place your infant or child under a large sun umbrella.
-Don’t forget to protect baby from sunrays reflecting off the water and white sand.
+Don’t forget to protect baby from sun’s rays reflecting off the water and white sand.

 - Apply lip balm with an SPF (sun protection factor) of at least 15.
-This will help protect your child’s lips from sun blisters.
+This will help give your child’s lips sun protection and prevent blisters.

-The American Academy of Dermatology recommends that people use a water resistant sunscreen with an SPF of at least 30.
+The American Academy of Dermatology recommends that people use a water resistant sunscreen with an SPF of at least 30 for proper sun protection.
 Sunscreen should be applied liberally to all exposed areas on dry skin (especially the face, ears, hands and arms) and rubbed in thoroughly 15 to 30 minutes BEFORE going outside, as the sunscreen must work its way into the skin.
 Remember to re-apply sunscreen again after swimming, sweating or towel drying.

 SPF – Stands for Sun Protection Factor: These numbers refer to the product’s ability to deflect the sun’s burning rays (UVB).

 - SPF 15 – Blocks 93% of UVB radiation

 - SPF 30 – Blocks 97% of UVB radiation

 - SPF 50+ – Blocks 98% of UVB radiation